yoobi/exoplayer-kotlin/README.md

 # Exoplayer-kotlin

-Example of androidx.media3 v1.3.1 in Kotlin
+Multiple example and usecase of [media](https://github.com/androidx/media) library v1.3.1 in Kotlin

 All example are for HLS video